CirroBuild/FrostiDocs/docs/get-started/homebrew.md

 ---
-title: Get started with QuestDB via Homebrew (macOS)
+title: Get started with Frosti via Homebrew (macOS)
 sidebar_label: Homebrew
 description:
-  A short guide for getting started with installing and running QuestDB via Homebrew on macOS.
+  A short guide for getting started with installing and running Frosti via Homebrew on macOS.
 ---

-Each software release of QuestDB is distributed via the [Homebrew](https://brew.sh/) package manager.
+Each software release of Frosti is distributed via the [Homebrew](https://brew.sh/) package manager.

 ## Install Homebrew

-Users who already have Homebrew installed may skip this section and proceed to [Install QuestDB](#install-questdb).
+Users who already have Homebrew installed may skip this section and proceed to [Install Frosti](#install-Frosti).
 Otherwise, Homebrew can be installed by running the official
 [installation script](https://github.com/Homebrew/install/blob/master/install.sh)
 via bash: